Skip navigation

 Course summary

-Be inspired to explore and excel while being taught and supported by internationally recognised experts.
-You’ll develop expertise working with historical sources and think about how we study the past, applying this to an exciting and expansive range of topics - from the ancient world to the modern day and encompassing the history of Europe, Africa, Asia and the Americas.
+History is an imaginative process; it requires us to appreciate things from points of view that are often very different.
+Covering topics ranging from the ancient world to the present and encompassing Europe, Africa, Asia and the Americas, you’ll analyse the processes and ideas that have shaped our world.
 Follow the endlessly fascinating threads of human history from 1000 BCE right up to the twenty-first century, as you learn to master the skills for historical research and a successful future.
-A BA in History at the University of Sheffield is a journey through the diverse themes of civilisation – including politics, religion, gender, health and economics.
-With experts in every area of the globe, History at Sheffield also offers you the necessary global context to understand the most complex problems.
-Studying History is also a personal journey, as you learn independent judgement, how to critique accepted opinions, and hone the skill of making your own effective arguments.
-Equipping you with analytical and practical skills, you’ll be able to conduct your own research project, and determine the direction of your degree based on the wide variety of modules that make up our vibrant, research-led curriculum.
+Through the study of history, we learn to analyse the complexity of human society and culture from many different perspectives.
+Historians are skilled in a critical appreciation of how cultures and ideas are constructed and negotiated; an understanding of power, especially who has power, how they got it, and how they use it; and what this means for people's sense of identity.
+Knowing about the events of the past also provides an essential basis for understanding the modern world, which is highly relevant about the challenges that face us today and in the future.
+With experts in every area of the globe and whose interests cover more than two millennia, history at Sheffield thus offers you the necessary global context to understand the most complex problems.
+Studying history is also a personal journey, as you learn independent judgement, how to critique accepted opinions, and hone the skill of making your own effective arguments.
+Equipping you with analytical and practical skills, you’ll be able to conduct your own research project and determine the direction of your degree based on the wide variety of modules that make up our vibrant, research-led curriculum.
 Why study this course?

-• History Special Subject - Sheffield’s research-led special subject, which you take in your third year, enables you to become a specialist in your chosen area over a full year of teaching.
-In four hours a week of small-group seminars, you explore the details of your favourite area of history with a true expert on the topic.
+• History Special Subject: Sheffield’s research-led special subject, which you take in your third year, enables you to become an expert in your chosen area over a full year of teaching.
+You'll explore a specialised area of history with a subject expert, work with original sources and engage with cutting edge historical analysis.

-• Choose a year abroad - the department has strong links with institutions in Europe and the wider world, and you can easily add a year to your degree to explore the subject in another country.
+• Choose a year abroad or work placement: We have strong links with local and national organisations and institutions in Europe and the wider world, and you can easily add a year to your degree to explore history while studying in another country, or gain valuable work experience through a year-long placement.

 How to apply